Joint Custody Work Explained

 • Physical custody or possession and access, which describes each parent’s right to have the child reside with them and spend time with them, respectively; and

-• Legal custody or conservatorship, which grants both parents the right to make important decisions regarding the child’s education, healthcare, and overall well-being.
+• Legal custody or conservatorship grants both parents the right to make important decisions regarding the child’s education, healthcare, and overall well-being.

 How Does Joint Custody Work?